Richard Tomlinson: Diana, Princess of Wales

 During 2008, Tomlinson was a witness for the inquest into the deaths of the Princess of Wales and Dodi al Fayed.
-He had suggested that MI6 was monitoring Diana before her death and that her driver on the night she died, Henri Paul, may have been an MI6 informant, and that her death resembled plans he saw during 1992 for the assassination of Yugoslav President Slobodan Milošević, using a bright light to cause a traffic accident.
+He had suggested that MI6 was monitoring Diana before her death and that her driver on the night she died, Henri Paul, had been an MI6 informant, and that her death resembled plans he saw during 1992 for the assassination of Yugoslav President Slobodan Milošević, using a bright light to cause a traffic accident.

 At the Coroner's Inquest into the death of the Princess, on 13 February 2008, speaking by video-link from France, Tomlinson conceded that, after the interval of 16 or 17 years, he "could not remember specifically" whether the document he had seen during 1992 had in fact proposed the use of a strobe light to cause a traffic accident as a means of assassinating Milošević, although use of lights for this purpose had been covered in his MI6 training.
 On being told that no MI6 file on Henri Paul had been found, Tomlinson said that it "would be absurd after 17 years to say I can positively disagree with it, but...
 I do not think the fact that they did not manage to find a file rules out anything either".
 He said he believed MI6 had an informant at the Paris Ritz but he could not be certain that this person was necessarily Henri Paul.

 Post-MI6 activities

 In August 1998, Tomlinson left the United Kingdom for France, and shortly afterwards moved to New Zealand.
 Later that month he was deported from the United States, and in October 1998 he moved to Switzerland, before being expelled in June 1999 after the Swiss authorities described his presence there as "undesirable".
 He moved to Germany until he was hounded out by officials, whereupon he moved to Italy.
 In 2001 he left Rimini in Italy, where he had been working as a waiter and a snowboarding instructor, for the south of France near Cannes where he worked as a yacht broker for BCR Yachts.
-From 2006–7, Tomlinson maintained a series of blogs detailing his treatment.
+From 2006 to 2007, Tomlinson maintained a series of blogs detailing his treatment.
 His Riviera home was raided by police in 2006.

 In 2007, government lawyers decided not to prosecute him for publishing The Big Breach.
 The Crown Prosecution Service said there was no real prospect of conviction in a jury trial, which would reveal "sensitive matters".
 In 2009, MI6 agreed to allow Tomlinson to return to Britain, unfreeze royalties from his book and drop the threat of charges if he agreed to stop disclosing information about MI6 and speaking to the media.
 According to The Sunday Times, MI6 also apologised for its "unfair treatment" of him.

 He now lives permanently in France and has retrained as a professional pilot.